franciscopoggi/academic/content/authors/admin/_index.md

 - Visitors
 ---

+I am a microeconomic theorist.
+My research focuses on the incentives to acquire, elicit, disclose, and conceal information.
+I'm interested in industrial organization, law, and innovation.

-I am a microeconomic theorist working as an Assistant Professor (W1) at the [University of Mannheim - Department of Economics](https://www.vwl.uni-mannheim.de/en/).
+I'm an Assistant Professor (W1) at the [University of Mannheim - Department of Economics](https://www.vwl.uni-mannheim.de/en/) and received my Ph.D. from Northwestern University (2021).

 <font size="5"
-          color="red">
+          color="black">
           <b>News: </b>
         </font>